bewakes/TuringMachine/README.md

 ## Overview
 Okay, for now its very nascent and no much features.
 It just does what it needs to do.
-There is a file `machineDefinition.text` a sample of which is shown below:
+There is a file `machineDefinition.text`, which ouputs 1's complete of tape symbols(1 and 0), contents of which is shown below:

     alphabets 1 0
     states q0 q1 h